davebaol/hrb-validator/README.md

 :astonished: So many braces, double quotes and commas!
 Imagine what would happen for a larger real-world validator.

-Of course, for machine to machine communication (for instance, think of a REST API centralizing configurations and their validators), *JSON* is likely a  more appropriate format.
+On the other hand, for **machine to machine communication** *JSON* is likely a  more appropriate format.
+For instance, think of a REST API centralizing configurations and their validators.

-## Shortcut for optional paths
+### Shortcut for optional paths

 Each validator `xyz(path, ...args)`, either leaf or branch, that takes a path as the first argument has a counterpart validator `optXyz(path, ...args)`:
 - **optXyz(path, ...args)**: Check if the value at `path` is not set or passes validator `xyz`.